BLDhound/Docker-container-demo-Install/README.md

 4. A text file named **Dockerfile** (which is basically a text-based script of instructions that is used to create a docker image) is created in the same folder as the package.json

-5. In the Dockerfile we write the following
+5. In the Dockerfile we write the following;

-6. syntax=docker/dockerfile:1
+- syntax=docker/dockerfile:1

 - FROM node:12-alpine